Amazon Music Bestsellers and Deals

 Of the 20 singles they charted between 1971 and 1985 on the US Billboard R&B charts (group and solo) - an impressive 14 are here (on Disc 2) - they are "Heavy Make You Happy (Sha-Na-Boom Boom)" (1971), "You've Got To Earn It" (1971), "Respect Yourself" (1971), "I'll Take You There" (1972), "This World" (1972), "Oh La De Da" (1972), "If You're Ready (Come Go With Me)" (1973), "Touch A Hand, Make A Friend" (1973), "City In The Sky" (1974), "Let's Do It Again" (1975), "New Orleans" (1976), "Love Me, Love Me, Love Me" (1976) and "Slippery People" (1984).
 There's also the solo Mavis Staples torch ballad single "I Have Learned To Do Without You" from 1970.

-What is even more shocking than the classiness of the released material (which still manages to raise a smile to this day) is the quality of the unreleased stuff - how have these gems remained in the can until now?
-First up on Disc 1 is the Traditional song "John Henry" given a harmonica/guitar driven John Lee Hooker boogie - it's nearest approximation is "Keep On Chooglin'" by Creedence Clearwater Revival - fabulous stuff.
-Then there's "Tryin' Times" on Disc 2 - also by POPS STAPLES (an unreleased alternate version of Stax 0064).
-It was co-written by Donny Hathaway and Leroy Hutson and first recorded by Roberta Flack in 1969 on her "First Take" album (Donny did is own version of "Everything Is Everything in 1971).
-Pops goes with the slower Flack interpretation and it's a socially aware bluesy winner.
+The unreleased goodies continue apace on CD2 with "Tryin' Times" - also by Pops Staples.
+An unreleased alternate version of Stax STA-0064 - it was co-written by Donny Hathaway and Leroy Hutson and first recorded by Roberta Flack in 1969 on her "First Take" album (Donny did his own version on the "Everything Is Everything" LP in 1971).
+Pops goes with the slower Flack interpretation of "Tryin' Times" and it's a socially aware bluesy winner.
 I've played both tracks many times on the shuffle play in the record shop and they've always elicited a customer response.
-Then on Disc 2 are "The Only Time You Ever Say You Love Me" by MAVIS STAPLES (a gorgeous slow ballad) and a version of "Oh La De Da" without the fake audience participation that appeared on the Stax 0156 single.
-Both of these are superb too.
-Not a lot of unreleased stuff I know, but man the quality is good...
+Then on Disc 2 are "The Only Time You Ever Say You Love Me" by Mavis Staples (a gorgeous slow ballad) and a version of "Oh La De Da" without the fake audience participation that appeared on the Stax 0156 single.
+Both are superb too.
+Not a lot of unreleased stuff I know, but man the quality of the four is so good...

 The mastering has been handled by DUNCAN COWELL at Sound Mastering (it's uniformly excellent throughout - especially on the Fifties and Sixties material), while the chunky 28-page colour booklet is jammed with pictured 45's and adverts and has detailed and informative liner notes by noted Soul writer and aficionado TONY ROUNCE.
 Between them - they've handled large numbers of Ace and Edsel soul reissues throughout the 2000's - see a TAG above for each giving pictorial displays of their work...

-"The Ultimate Staples Singers - A Family Affair 1955-1984" is a fantastic overview of their extraordinary career - buy it and thoroughly enjoy...
+I know there are others that are cheaper - but make no mistake - Ace Records of the UK and their imprint Kent Soul have done the business by The Staple Singers on this twofer.
+"The Ultimate Staples Singers - A Family Affair 1955-1984" is a fantastic overview of their extraordinary career - buy it and thoroughly enjoy.

-PS: see also reviews for the following - "Be Altitude: Respect Yourself" (1972 album on Stax) now 2011 reissued and remastered with bonus tracks as part of the "Stax Remasters" series, the "We'll Get Over" album reissue on CD, the compilation "This Time Around" from 1981 with the fabulous "Trippin' On Your Love" song and finally the 2015 Stax Box Set "Faith & Grace" (4CDs) which boasts awesome audio but awkward packaging...
+PS: see also reviews for the following - "Be Altitude: Respect Yourself" (1972 album on Stax) now 2011 reissued and remastered with bonus tracks as part of the "Stax Remasters" series, the "We'll Get Over" album reissue on CD, the compilation "This Time Around" from 1981 with the fabulous "Trippin' On Your Love" song, the 2015 Stax Box Set "Faith & Grace" (4CDs) which boasts awesome audio but awkward packaging and finally the motherload for lovers of their Stax period - "Come Go With Me: The Stax Collection" from November 2020 - a 6CD Craft Recordings Mini LP Repro Artwork CD Box Set with 6LPs onto 7CDs Plus Singles and Unreleased...

 Tuesday, 7 September 2010